lcipolina/lcipolina.github.io/_posts/2020-01-17-Install_gym_AI_on_Windows.md

-# Trick to install GymAI on Windows 10 and use ith with Jupyter
+# Trick to install GymAI on Windows 10 and use it with Jupyter

 These are some hacks that allowed me to do two things:
 1. Create a Python environment in Jupyter Notebooks